swcloud/packman/README.md

                         generated.
   -r REPODIR, --services_root REPODIR
                         The directory containing the rpc service proto definitions.
-Should not be specified with
-                        -u/--zip_url, which clobbers this.
+Can be specified multiple times.
+Should not be specified with -u/--zip_url, which clobbers this.
   -u ZIPURL, --zip_url ZIPURL
                         URL of a git repository containing the rpc proto definitions.
 Should not be specified with